rfv2021/bayes_opt_cnn/README.md

 ## RESULTS
 - The model performance was measured in terms of classification accuracy (acc) on an independent test set, containing 2 000 images.
 Several CNN configurations produce satisfying results.
 Around 30 configurations have acc > 95\%, after only 2 epochs of training.
 With 3 training epochs accuracies in excess of 99\% are found.

-- The progression of the optimisation is shown below:
+- The progression of the Bayesian optimisation is shown below:
  ![optimisation of accuracy](acc_vs_optimization.png)
 Training the CNN network with 2 epochs took an average of 1 minutes.
 This allowed to run a large number of optimisation iterations (1400) over 24hours.
 As suggested by the picture, a highly explorative strategy was used, as i was curious about the diversity of CNN topologies that could perform well.

-- An interesting step

-- For more details, see 3_Load Bayesian optimisation results.ipynb.
+- For more details, see *3_Load Bayesian optimisation results.ipynb*.

 ## CONTACT DETAILS